DarkForte/LowPoly/docs/README.md

 ![](results.png)
 ![](speedup.png)

 As shown in the above form and graph, we tested our algorithm on 270p, 540p, 1080p, 2160p, 4320p, 8640p images respectively.
 The CPU version is compiled with `-O3` optimization.
 We used high precision timer `CycleTimer` as in HW2 to get our profiling data.
 All the values are in milliseconds.
 When the image is large, our Delaunay algorithm achieved ~50x speed up and the overall program achieved ~45 times speedup on computation time.
 If we take Cuda initialization time and disk I/O time into consideration, our algorithm achieved ~24.4 times speedup.
 We didn't observe a huge speed up on rendering.
-The reason is the triangles have different size (smallest is only 1 pixel) and shape so that the workloads of different threads are heavily unbalanced.
+The reason is the triangles have different sizes (smallest is only 1 pixel) and shapes so that the workloads of different threads are heavily unbalanced.

 #### Factors that limited our speedup:
 * Multiple running phases and kernel launching.
 The triangulation step contains multiple phases, each phase cannot start until the previous phase completes.
 In addition, some phases require multiple kernel launching, like generating Voronoi Graphs requires launching a kernel for every iteration.
 The synchronization prevents us from reaching perfect speedup.